What's On

 Pre-Order - The Round

-Dates: Wed 01, Thu 02, Fri 03, Sat 04, Mon 06, Tue 07, Wed 08, Thu 09, Fri 10, Sat 11, Mon 13, Tue 14, Wed 15, Thu 16, Fri 17, Sat 18
+Dates: Tue 07, Wed 08, Thu 09, Fri 10, Sat 11, Sun 12, Mon 13, Tue 14, Wed 15, Thu 16, Fri 17, Sat 18

 Booking and More Information

-RBO Live: THE MAGIC FLUTE (TBC) (LS)
+RBO Live: THE MAGIC FLUTE (U) (LS)

 Princess Pamina has been captured.
 Her mother, the Queen of the Night, tasks the young Prince Tamino with her daughter’s rescue.
 But when Tamino and his friendly sidekick, Papageno, embark on their adventure, they soon learn that when it comes to the quest for love, nothing is as it really seems.
 Guided by a magic flute, they encounter monsters, villains, and a mysterious brotherhood of men – but help, it turns out, comes when you least expect it.